 Aside from cosmetic reasons, many women choose to undergo breast reduction surgery to help reduce back strain, skin irritation, or breathing problems caused by large breasts.
-In general an incision is made from the lower crease of the breast, above the areola, and back down to the crease of the breast.
-The excess fat, skin and tissue are removed and the remaining tissue is moved up and takes form of the new contour of the breast.
+In general, an incision is made from the lower crease of the breast, above the areola, and back down to the crease of the breast.
+The excess fat, skin, and tissue are removed and the remaining tissue is moved up and takes the form of the new contour of the breast.

 Patients can typically return to work between one and six weeks depending on the type of work and personal recovery.
 It may take as long as three months before the actual results of surgery are realized.